Upper arm pain refers to pain that is felt anywhere from just below the shoulder joint to just above the elbow.

-Here we will look at the most common causes of upper arm pain, how they present, how to tell the difference between them, how to know if it is something serious.
+Here we will look at the most common causes of upper arm pain and how they present, how to tell the difference between them and how to know if it is something serious.
 We will then go on to look at the best treatment options.

 What Is It: This is a common cause of pain in the upper arm caused by damage to one of the tendons of the rotator cuff - a group of muscles that surround the shoulder joint and control the movement and stability of the shoulder

 Onset: May be gradual due to wear and tear over time from repetitive friction, or sudden with an injury such as falling on to an outstretched arm or picking up something heavy

 Symptoms: Upper arm pain across the shoulder and down the upper arm, usually a dull ache, weakness and cracking/popping noises when you move your arm